 Luckily, the answer is to build up your body’s other main system of stabilization: your muscles.

 If there’s anything I’ve learned over the course of my SI joint saga, it’s that there is always a way to modify your exercises.

 Doing nothing is never the final answer— you just have to get creative, and find the right people to work with you.

-In my next few posts, I’m going to explain more about some of the common difficulties people run into, and some of the best exercises to start building up your baseline, so that you can tolerate a wider range of movements.
+Coming up, I’m going to be explaining more about some of the common difficulties people run into, and the best exercises to start building up your baseline, so that you can tolerate a wider range of movements.

 - Lumbar spine: Anatamography